Lead qualification helps you find the best quality leads, fast.

 Some sales-dedicated CRM systems have functionality built in to improve your lead profile data, by automatically integrating any relevant publicly available information, like a phone number, email or social media handle, into your database.

-The new Smart Contact Data feature in Pipedrive is a good example, allowing your sales team to save time spent on lead research.
+The Smart Contact Data feature in Pipedrive is a good example of lead qualification software that allows your team to save time spent on lead research.

 This feature crawls the web for data about your leads from Google, LinkedIn profiles, web listings, and other public online sources - even better than outsourcing this ‘data enrichment’ process because the data is available to you and your team immediately.